-- Staff are qualified and experienced, and work well as a team.
-They generally have a good knowledge and understanding of the National Standards. - Space, staff and resources are well organised to meet the children's needs effectively.
-The environment is warm and welcoming to children and parents. - Premises are safe and clean, there are formal procedures to identify and eliminate hazards.
-Health and hygiene procedures ensure good practice.
-Staff promote children's independence. - Children are happy to enter the provision and approach staff confidently.
-The quality of adult: child interaction is good, with adults working closely with the children, supporting and extending their play and learning. - Children are happy and stimulated, with planned, activities covering all areas of development for the nursery children. - Staff manage behaviour positively and consistently, resulting in good behaviour and secure, confident children. - Staff work in partnership with parents, sharing information about their children's development and activities.
+- Staff and resources are well organised to meet the children's needs effectively.
+The environment is warm and welcoming to children and parents. - Premises are safe and clean, there are formal procedures to identify and eliminate hazards. - Impeccable health and hygiene procedures ensure good practice.
+Children are offered healthy snacks and mealtimes are relaxed social occasions, and staff promote children's independence. - The quality of staff: child interaction is good, with adults working closely with the children, supporting and extending their play and learning.
+Children are happy and stimulated, with planned, exciting activities covering all areas of development. - Staff are allocated to work with babies to ensure consistency of contact and continuity of care.
+They provide a smooth transition for toddlers into the older children's group.
+They plan activities well to give babies and toddlers interesting sensory experiences. - Staff manage behaviour positively and consistently, resulting in good behaviour and secure, confident children. - Staff work in partnership with parents, and parents are very happy with the standard of care and the exchange of information about their children's development and activities.
+There is a good settling policy, which, works well in practice.